hilbix/gen/README.md

 WTF why?

-- Because keeping a fleet of sites with all those changing standars is a PITA.
+- Because keeping a fleet of sites with all those changing standards is a PITA.
 - Hence I needed something to bundle it.
 - The problem is with NginX not offering configuration macros, so you need some script to create the site include.